queenielyk/CS5010-Image-Manipulation-and-Enhancement/Assignment6/core/README.md

     ├── AbsrtuctImageHandler.java
     ├── ImageHandler.java
     ├── ImageIOHandler.java
+    ├── PpmHandler.java
-    └── PpmHandler.java
+    └── BufferImageConverter.java
 ```
-`ImageHandler.java` is an interface that indicates what kind of actions a hadnler should have:
+`ImageHandler.java` is an interface that indicates what kind of actions a handler should have:
 - Read image
 - Get image
 - Get info